-Shoulder dystocia as a result of medical negligence
+Shoulder dystocia as a result of clinical negligence

-- Sometimes shoulder dystocia (which occurs during labour) can be as a result of medical negligence.
+- Sometimes shoulder dystocia (which occurs during labour) can be as a result of clinical negligence.

 - If you think this injury could have been avoided if you had received better or alternative treatment, you could be eligible for compensation.

 Shoulder dystocia is a complication in labour where after delivery of the baby’s head, the baby’s shoulder becomes trapped behind the mother’s pelvic bone.
 Regarded as an obstetric emergency, babies who suffer from shoulder dystocia during their birth can suffer from Erb’s Palsy, a clavicle (collar bone) fracture, hypoxia or death.
 In addition, mothers whose babies have shoulder dystocia can experience postpartum haemorrhaging after birth, third and fourth degree perineal tears and even uterine ruptures.

 There are known risk factors associated with shoulder dystocia, which include:

 - A family history of shoulder dystocia

 Where risks are identified in the antenatal period a discussion on mode of delivery should always take place without which there may be consent issues.

 During labour there are known warning signs which should suggest to the midwife or clinical team that there is a risk of shoulder dystocia occurring.
 Common signs include a prolonged first or second stage of labour; no shoulder rotation or descent; the need for instrumental delivery.
 All clinicians must be aware of any existing risk factors in women during labour and be prepared for the risk of shoulder dystocia.
 Alongside this, all birth attendants must be aware of the methods of diagnosing shoulder dystocia and the techniques required to facilitate delivery.
 Prompt recognition and timely management of shoulder dystocia is imperative.